-- In the large bowl of an electric mixer, cream 1/2 cup butter or margarine, softened.
+- In the large bowl of an electric mixer, cream ½ cup butter, softened.
 Add 2 eggs, 1 at a time, beating well after each addition.

-- Mix dry ingredients.
+- In separate bowl, combine sweeteners, Carbquik, pecans (if using), cocoa, and chocolate chips.
 Add dry mix to egg mixture and beat until smooth.

 - Spread into greased pan and bake 30 minutes in the preheated oven, until a toothpick inserted into the center, comes out clean.